-Commercial subscribers are included in Sirius XM's subscriber count.
-Subscribers to the DISH Network satellite television service are not included in its subscriber count and subscribers to Sirius XM's Travel Link, real-time traffic services and real-time weather services are not included in its subscriber count, unless the applicable service is purchased by the subscriber separately and not as part of a radio subscription to Sirius XM's service.
+Commercial subscribers to the Sirius XM programming service are included in Sirius XM's subscriber count.
+Commercial subscribers to the Cloud Cover music programming service are not included in Sirius XM's subscriber count.
+Subscribers to the DISH Network satellite television service are not included in Sirius XM's subscriber count and subscribers to Sirius XM's Travel Link, real-time traffic services and real-time weather services are not included in Sirius XM's subscriber count, unless the applicable service is purchased by the subscriber separately and not as part of a radio subscription to Sirius XM's service.